Providence breaks high temperature record

 The temperature will likely keep rising into at least the mid 70s this afternoon.

-The record for the warmest high temperature in November is 81 set in 1950.
+The record for the warmest high temperature for any day November is 81 set on November 2, 1950.

 Temperatures in the 70s are expected again Monday.
 The record for November 7th is 76 last set in 2020.